Zoshigaya Cemetery – the best photography guide

 And the graves?
 I love them!
 Some consist of a simple, sculpted rock.
 Others have tall rectangular granite gravestones.
 A few are dome-shaped.
 At Zoshigaya, it seems like the sky is the limit for grave design!
 There is so much variation.
 You could spend hours browsing or photographing them.

 Some people have tried to make theirs unique.
-For example, I’ve seen the Japanese character for love on one.
+For example, I’ve seen the Japanese character for “love” on one.
 A few have something witty written in English.
-There is even a white marble tombstone with pink cherry blossom petals carved into it.
+I love the white marble tombstone with pink cherry blossom petals carved into it.
 Other graves have ornamental lanterns, pagodas, and even angels.
 They are great for photos.

 A piece of trivia for you!
 Some graves at Japanese cemeteries, such as Zoshigaya, have a little postbox.
 Visitors can place their business cards in them to let the deceased’s family know who came.
-I don’t know how often they get used, but they are there!
+I don’t know how often they get used, but they’re there!

 Hideki Tojo grave